zenml-io/awesome-open-data-annotation/README.md

 We welcome contributions to this list, so if you know of a tool that we've missed or if you've built one yourself, please do create a PR!

+**Do you use these tools or do you want to add one to your MLOps stack?** At ZenML, we are looking for design partnerships and collaboration to develop the integrations and workflows around using annotation within the MLOps lifecycle.
+If you'd like to learn more, please [join our Slack](https://zenml.io/slack-invite/) and leave us a message!

 ## Contents

 - [Multi Modal / Multi Domain](#multi-modal-multi-domain)